-Purpose and Rationale: This section contains some but not all of the material in Public Resources Code section 25520.5, which makes it both incomplete and redundant (if one believes that regulations should not repeat what can be found in the statutes that they implement).
-Moreover, the commission has never processed an AFC "for an additional facility at a potential multiple-facility site); indeed, it has never approved a Notice of Intention for a "potential multiple-facility site."
+Purpose and Rationale: This section contains some but not all of the material in Public Resources Code section 25520.5, which makes it both incomplete and redundant.
+Moreover, the commission has never processed an Application For Certification "for an additional facility at a potential multiple-facility site); indeed, it has never approved a Notice of Intention for a "potential multiple-facility site."
 (See Public Resources Code section 25516.5.)
-Therefore, the entire section should be repealed.
+Therefore, the entire section is unnecessary.